THASHwasd/Budgetting/README.md

 Contributing
 Feel free to fork this repository and submit pull requests for improvements.
 Some areas that would benefit from enhancement:

-Data persistence (CSV, JSON, or database)
+X Data persistence (CSV, JSON, or database)
-Better input validation and error handling
+X Better input validation and error handling
-Expense categorization and filtering
+X Expense categorization and filtering
-Data visualization and reporting
+X Data visualization and reporting
-Configuration file support
+X Configuration file support
-Unit tests
+X Unit tests

 License
 This project is open source.
 Feel free to use and modify according to your needs.